sudodeo/portfolio/sudodeo-portfolio/README.md

 # Sudodeo Portfolio Site

 This is the repository for my personal portfolio site, "Sudodeo".
-This site showcases my work, skills, and experience as a web developer.
+This site showcases my work, skills, and experience as a backend developer.

 Features